 Intellectual Property (IP) is of critical importance to most businesses and so it is worth spending some time investigating how best to protect it.
 Whilst it may sound obvious, it is advisable to be clear about what your IP is, so that you can establish whether it has been properly protected and will continue to be protected in the future.
 It is likely that your business will have a plethora of IP, including inventions it will want to protect using patents, names protected by trademarks, designs by registered and unregistered design rights; and copyright to protect artistic and literary works including software, films, music, and rights relating to the use of those.

-In this article, we look at the rules surrounding IP ownership and protection and specifically how employment and consultancy contracts can bolster IP protection for your business.
+In this article, our employment solicitors look at the rules surrounding IP ownership and protection and specifically how employment and consultancy contracts can bolster IP protection for your business.
 Unless you clearly define job descriptions and terms of employment and police your business’ IP effectively, you run the risk that commercially valuable IP may be used on behalf of competitors and/or not utilised to its full potential by your business.

 Who owns IP created by an employee?